jgauthi/PHP-Dummy-Image-Generator/README.md

 * `color` *(default: FFFFFF)* — Examples:<br>000 (= #000000 as font color)<br>FFFFFF (= #FFFFFF as font color)
 * `text` *(default: {WidthOfTheImage}×{HightOfTheImage})* — Examples:<br>Lore Ipsum (= Image has Lore Ipsum written on it)

-All default value is set on [config.ini](./config.ini), you can edit this file for your project.
+All default value is set on [config.ini](./config.ini), you can edit this file for your project, and add several parameters for different folders (you must create new section on ini file).

 ## License
 Please see the [license file](./LICENSE) for more information.